 ‘ravin mad with conscious willany.
 The thought of him besets me, night and day; and I really do not know what is to be done with him.
 It is quite clear that the more we do, the more outrageous and audacious he becomes’.

-In 1845 Charles got his Father a job on his periodical, The Daily News as editor.
-John Dickens, now a sixty year old man, was given a new lease of life with the appointment.
+In 1845 Charles helped to get his Father a job on his periodical, The Daily News as editor.
+John Dickens, now a sixty-year-old man, was given a new lease of life with the appointment.
 He now had a regular steady income and a job he appears to have thoroughly enjoyed and excelled at.
-He remained at the The Daily News for six years and until his death.
+He remained at the The Daily News for six years until his death.

 John Dickens suffered from urethral problems in the latter part of his life.
 Charles recounted the horrors of an operation performed on his father on 25 March 1851 and upon seeing him: